-- Daily Masses [+]Daily Masses are celebrated in the Church at 6:30 AM and at 8:00 AM Monday through Friday and at 8:00 AM on Saturday.
+- Daily Masses [+]Daily Masses are celebrated in the Church at 6:30 AM on Tuesday and Friday and at 8:00 AM Monday through Saturday.

 If you need to contact a priest in case of an emergency, please contact your local parish.
 If you are in the Plymouth, Michigan area you may call our parish office at (734) 453-0326 and follow the prompts.